HSSBoston/hssboston/README.md

 My first textual language was [Squeak Smalltalk](https://squeak.org/).
 I used it in a few summer science projects when I was an elementary schooler.
 Most of my recent projects use Raspberry Pi and Python.
 I am a member of the [Jimmy-in-the-Box](https://github.com/HSSBoston/jimmy-in-the-box) team, which is nominated to the global judging at the [2021 NASA SpaceApps Hackathon](https://2021.spaceappschallenge.org/).

 Besides coding, I play the piano, ukulele and tennis.
 I also like reading, camping, biking and cooking.
-I love :panda_face:!
+I love pandas!!! :panda_face:

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=hssboston&layout=compact)](https://github.com/hssboston)